vis-kid/octopress_drafts_previewer/source/_posts/2016-04-19-Active-Record-Queries-02.markdown

 ```

 This example finds all the agents that are grouped to a particular mission and returns a hash with the calculated average number of gadgets as its values—in a single query!
 Yup!
 Same goes for the other calculations as well of course.
-In this case it really makes more sense to let SQL do the work and not use the convenient Rails API.
+In this case it really makes more sense to let SQL do the work.
 The number of queries we fire for these aggregations is just too important.

 ## Dynamic Finders

 For every attribute on your models, say `name`, `email_address` `favorite_gadget` and so on, Active Record lets you use very readable finder methods that are dynamically created for you.
 Sounds cryptic, I know but it doesn’t mean anything other than `find_by_id` or `find_by_favorite_gadget`.
 The `find_by` part is standard and Active Record just tucks on the name of the attribute for you.
-You can even get to add an `!` if you want that finder to raise an error if not found.
+You can even get to add an `!` if you want that finder to raise an error if nothing can be found.
 The sick part is, you can even chain these dynamic finder methods together.
 Just like this:

 ###### Rails